 - 1. "Youth" refers to any individual under the age of 18.
-"Child" is used interchangeably with "youth." - "Youth Leader" refers to any adult age 18 and over who volunteers or is paid to work in a leadership, instructional or supervisory capacity with youth, and has passed a criminal background check and has been trained in The Mountaineers Youth Policies. - 3.
-"Youth Program Assistant" refers to any adult age 18 and over who volunteers or is paid to work in a leadership, instructional or supervisory capacity with youth under the direct supervision of a qualified Youth Leader.
+"Child" is used interchangeably with "youth." - 2.
+"Youth Leader" refers to any adult age 18 and over who volunteers or is paid to work in a leadership, instructional or supervisory capacity with youth, and has passed a criminal background check and has been trained in The Mountaineers Youth Policies. - 3.
+"Youth Program Assistant" refers to any person who volunteers or is paid to work in a leadership, instructional or supervisory capacity with youth under the direct supervision of a qualified Youth Leader.
 Volunteers working with youth are inherently Youth Program Assistants and, unless they are qualified Youth Leaders, should receive training from a qualified Youth Leader about accepted practices in the program for which they are volunteering. - 4.
 "Supervision" refers to oversight of youth, adult participants and Youth Program Assistants in programs as is necessary for the safety of the youth. - 5.
-"Internal Youth Program" refers to youth programs designed for children of Mountaineers members and Youth Members of The Mountaineers, where youth enroll directly in the program on a Mountaineers roster, and Mountaineers Leaders are responsible for the instruction, safety and supervision of the youth. - 6.
-"Partner Youth Program" refers to youth programs offered to youth participants of non-Mountaineer programs or organizations, such as school groups, scout troops, or clubs. - "Family Program" refers to programs offered to Mountaineers Members in which parents and children participate together, and children are directly supervised by their parents. - 8.
+"Direct Enrollment Youth Program" refers to youth programs designed for children of Mountaineers members and Youth Members of The Mountaineers, where youth enroll directly in the program on a Mountaineers roster, and Mountaineers Leaders are responsible for the instruction, safety and supervision of the youth. - 6.
+"Partner Youth Program" refers to youth programs offered to youth participants of non-Mountaineer programs or organizations, such as school groups, scout troops, or clubs. - 7.
+"Family Program" refers to programs offered to Mountaineers Members in which parents and children participate together, and children are directly supervised by their parents. - 8.
 "Youth Participants in Adult Programs" refers to any Youth under the age of 18 participating in a program designed for participants over 18. - 9.
-"Public Program" refers to programs offered to the general public, in which any youth participants are directly supervised by a responsible adult, and The Mountaineers is not responsible for the supervision of children.
+"Public Program" refers to programs and events offered to the general public, that do not involve direct instruction, in which youth participants may be present and are directly supervised by a responsible adult.
+The Mountaineers is not responsible for the supervision of children.